Aditya10403/Java/md/CF.md

 This class implements a hash table, which maps keys to values.
 Any `non-null` object can be used as a key or as a value.
 To successfully store and retrieve objects from a hashtable, the objects used as keys must implement the `hashCode` method and the `equals` method.

+`Hashtable` is synchronized`.
+If a thread-safe implementation is not needed, it is recommended to use `HashMap` in place of Hashtable.

 *`Object.hashCode()`* - Returns a hash code value for this object.
 This method is supported for the benefit of hash tables such as those provided by `java.util.HashMap`.

 *`Object.equals(Object)`* - Indicates whether some other object is "equal to" this one.